jaythemishra/connect-4.0/README.md

 	-Players click on the start button on the home screen after reading the instructions.

-	-When it is a player’s turn, they click the top of the column that they would like to drop their tile into.
+	-When it is a player’s turn, they click on the column that they would like to drop their tile into.

 	-Players may use the left arrow key to turn the board 90˚ to the left.
+(NOT DONE)

 	-Players may use the right arrow key to turn the board 90˚.
 Players may not drop a tile and rotate the board on the same turn.
+(NOT DONE)

 	-The first player to get four in a row of their color wins.